 TB sensing measurement instance is the trigger-based variant of a sensing measurement instance.
 It is applicable to scenarios where an AP is the sensing initiator, and one or more non-AP STAs are the sensing responders.
 It includes one or more of the following phases: Polling phase, NDPA sounding phase, Trigger frame (TF) sounding phase, and reporting phase.

+The reporting phase of a TB sensing measurement instance has two variants: the basic reporting phase (see 11.21.18.6.4 (Basic reporting phase)), and the threshold-based reporting phase (see 11.21.18.6.5 (Threshold-based reporting phase)).

 ...